 Ridge made its first pinot noir in 1971.
-Until now, that has been the only one produced.
+Until the 2018 vintage of Corralitos Pinot Noir, that had been the only one produced.
 To explore this grape variety again, we sourced from a vineyard in Corralitos, six miles from the Pacific Ocean.
 The cool-climate of this coastal mountain site is favorable for moderating ripeness.
 Traditional methods were used to make this wine.
 It aged sur lees in burgundy barrels and clarified naturally.
 This sensuous wine will be at its best over the next five years.

 Fermentation: Grapes are destemmed and fully crushed.
 Natural primary and natural secondary (malolactic) fermentations.

 Barrels: 62% American oak and 32% French oak (6% new, 28% one year-old, 46% five years-old, 10% six years-old and 10% seven years-old).